MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P9-What-You-Learned/content.md

 ##Implementing Scoring

-- **Goals using physics sensor**: Physics sensor goals were placed between obstacles so you can use the `didBeginContact` delegate method to detect when a player passed an obstacle.
+- **Goals using physics sensor**: Physics sensor goals were placed between obstacles so you can use the `didBegin(_ contact:)` delegate method to detect when a player passed an obstacle.

 - **Updating a label**: Converting numerical points scoring to a string for display via a label.